Emrecangok/Traffic-Signs-Recognition-with-CNN/README.md

-# Traffic-Signs-Recognition-with-CNN
+# Traffic Signs Recognition
-Traffic Signs Recognition with CNN
+* This project classifies traffic signs using the GTSRB dataset, crucial for autonomous driving.
+A CNN model is trained to achieve high accuracy.